MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Deploy a zone redundant ExpressRoute gateway in the supported Azure regions.

-- For scenarios that require bandwidth higher than 10 Gbps or dedicated 10/100 Gbps ports, use ExpressRoute Direct.
+- For scenarios that require bandwidth higher than 10 Gbps or dedicated 10/100-Gbps ports, use ExpressRoute Direct.

 - When low latency is required, or throughput from on-premises to Azure must be greater than 10 Gbps, enable FastPath to bypass the ExpressRoute gateway from the data path.